eigenfoo/old-eigenfoo.github.io/_posts/2018-1-30-lupi_intro.md

 made), and one in which the privileged information lives (where slack variables are estimated).

+But what's the point of this second feature space?
+How does it help us?
+Vapnik terms this problem _knowledge transfer_: it's well and good for us to learn from the privileged information, but it's all for naught if we can't use this newfound knowledge in the test phase.

+The way knowledge transfer is resolved here is by assuming that _examples in the training set that are hard to separate in the privileged space, are also hard to separate in the regular space_.
+Therefore, we can use the privileged information to obtain an estimate for the slack variables.

-Of course, SVMs is a technique with many possible interpretations, of which my presentation (in terms of the optimization of $$w$$ and $$b$$) is just one.
+Of course, SVMs are a technique with many possible interpretations, of which my presentation (in terms of the optimization of $$w$$ and $$b$$) is just one.
 For example, it's possible to think of SVMs in terms of kernels functions, or as linear classifiers minimizing hinge loss.
 In all cases, it's possible and